RyderCRD/sagkit/README.md

 ## Contribute

 Contributions are welcome!
-Please feel free to drop your issues and PRs.:)
+Please feel free to drop your issues and PRs :)